San Diego Zoo Safari Park: Gardens

 The park also has extensive botanical gardens, many of which are their own attractions separate from the animal exhibits.

+The Denny Sanford Elephant Valley

+Many elephants can be seen at the park.

+After more than 3 years of construction, in March 2026, San Diego Zoo Safari Park opened its new elephant enclosure—The Denny Sanford Elephant Valley.
+The 13-acre habitat, which is named after its lead donor, features mud baths, watering holes and a two-story restaurant called Mkutano Park.
+Elephant Valley is the largest project in the San Diego Zoo Wildlife Alliance's 100+ year history and was designed to be an immersive experience for guests, allowing them to feel as if they are walking alongside the elephants.

 Walkabout Australia

 Walkabout Australia is the park's only Australia exhibit.
 It is 3.6 acres and guests can go inside an exhibit which features western grey kangaroos, red-necked wallabies, Australian brushturkeys, radjah shelducks, freckled ducks and magpie geese.
 Walkabout Australia also has two southern cassowary exhibits, a Matschie's tree-kangaroo exhibit and an animal ambassador area where guests can meet the safari park's Australian animal ambassadors.
 Walkabout Australia also has a restaurant and a devil's marbles area.
-It is also home to the only two platypuses outside of Australia, Birrarung and Eve.
+It is also home to the only platypus outside of Australia, Birrarung.
+Another platypus, Eve, was previously kept at the facility before her death in March 2026.
 The exhibit opened in 2018.